 We look at her face shape, her loose jaw, her commitment to the lyrics and emotional side of her songs, her slides and scoops that drop her larynx.
 Her vocal technique is a masterclass in itself.

 It is one of the only activities that people are seemingly “born” to do.
-Where, most singers see their vocal coach once in a while when they have problems, or a gig or audition, but, for the most part, are a “natural” at this thing they do.
+Most singers see their vocal coach once in a while when they have problems, or a gig or audition, but - for the most part - are a “natural” at this thing they do.

-Next maybe it’s a little nurture, the Welsh accent encouraging further optimum use of the said instrument: sing-song and open vowels, or the voices around you teaching good speaking habits which strengthen the right parts of your vocal system instead of creating bad habits such as a high larynx, or shouting.
+Next maybe it’s a little nurture, the Welsh accent encouraging further optimum use of the said instrument: sing-song and open vowels, or the voices around them teaching good speaking habits which strengthen the right parts of the vocal system instead of creating bad habits such as a high larynx, or shouting.

 But, even a person, born with the optimum vocal system, good habits, a soul and ear for music, plus the charisma to hold an arena captive, can come upon a problem and then what?
 Say, a small bout of laryngitis, or just one too many gigs in a row, causes sudden vocal issues?
 What happens then?

-When all that seemed natural as a bird flying, is fragile, even for a day, a note, then what?
+When all that seemed natural as a bird flying, is fragile, even for a day - a note - then what?
 Does the fear come creeping in?
-Do you start to do things to counteract the problems?
+Do they start to do things to counteract the problems?
 Are they all the right things?

 This is the dangerous time for a singer.